List of Sonic the Hedgehog characters: Amy Rose

 While some journalists have called Amy cute and powerful, others find her annoying.
 Justin Towell of GamesRadar+ and writers from Mean Machines expressed general displeasure at her introduction in Sonic CD.
 Additionally, some have criticized developers' treatment of Amy as a female character and analyzed her implications on gender representation in video games.
 The Electronic Gaming Monthly staff found her pink coloring and tendency to run from danger to be stereotypical and common in Japanese-created female characters, while feminist blogger Anita Sarkeesian cites Amy as an example of the "Ms. Male Character" trope, in which female characters in games with male protagonists often resemble those protagonists, but with stereotypically feminine features added.
-Despite this, Amy is one of the series' most popular characters, coming in fifth place in a Japanese popularity poll in 2006.
+Despite this, Amy is one of the series' most popular characters, coming in fifth place in a Japanese popularity poll in 2006 and sixth place in a 2025 poll conducted by Dengeki Online.
 Her likeness has been used in Sonic merchandise, and she appears in the television adaptations Sonic X (2003–2005), Sonic Boom (2014–2017) and Sonic Prime (2022–2024).
 Amy is introduced in the live-action film series in Sonic the Hedgehog 3 (2024), appearing in a mid-credits scene saving Sonic from an army of Metal Sonics.
+She is set to feature in the upcoming Sonic the Hedgehog 4, voiced by Kristen Bell.